emkey1/AOK-Filesystem-Tools/README.md

-`sudo ./tools/do_chroot.sh /bin/ash`  There might not be a bash at this point so must use /bin/ash if a shell is wanted, this also avoids unintentionally running /etc/profile, if that is not desired.
+`sudo ./tools/do_chroot.sh /bin/ash`  There might not be a bash at this point so must use /bin/ash if a shell is wanted, this also avoids unintentionally running /etc/profile, if that is not desired, if the setup has completed the default shell bash will run profile.
+Using ash/sh as shell avoids this.

-After Alpine / Debian is initially setup, bash will be present so chroot can be done as `sudo ./tools/do_chroot.sh`
+After Alpine / Debian is initially setup, bash will be present so chroot can be done as `sudo ./tools/do_chroot.sh` to get a normal session.

 ## Known Alpine issues